So, You Want to Become a Flagmarshal?

 - Belong to a team

-Flag marshals or any trackside official MUST be at least sixteen (16) years of age.
-If you feel that you would like to join the Victorian Flagmarshalling Team you can Download the application form (PDF, 673Kb) and send it to the Secretary at Secretary@vicflag.org.au.
+Flag Marshals or any trackside official MUST be at least sixteen (16) years of age.
+If you feel that you would like to join the Victorian Flagmarshalling Team you can download the Application Form 2018 and send it to the Secretary at Secretary@vicflag.org.au.
 If you would like some more information on what the VFT is all about, send us an email with your details and we will be in touch.